Criminal Defense Clinic

 Fieldwork

-Students in the clinic represent individuals facing misdemeanor charges in New York City courts.
-They work with clients, client’s families, community organizations, and experts in various disciplines to provide holistic defense.
-At times, students will advocate on related matters, such as conditions of incarceration and consequences of criminal records.
+Students in the clinic work as lead counsel to represent individuals facing misdemeanor charges in New York City courts.
+They work with individuals, client’s families, community organizations, and experts in various disciplines to provide holistic defense.
+At times, students will advocate on related matters for the clinic’s clients, such as conditions of incarceration and consequences of criminal records.

-The students engage in a class-wide advocacy project supporting Harlem-based organizations working towards minimizing reliance on misdemeanor regulation and surveillance, developing safety alternatives, or addressing the impacts of criminalization.
-The project work allows students to gain a diverse set of lawyering tools, collaborate with non-lawyer experts, and consider the nuanced role of attorneys in supporting transformative grassroots advocacy.
+Students engage in a class-wide advocacy project supporting organizations working toward minimizing reliance on misdemeanor regulation and surveillance, developing safety alternatives, or addressing the impacts of criminalization and incarceration.
+The project work allows students to participate in system change, gain a diverse set of lawyering tools, collaborate with nonlawyer experts, and consider the nuanced role of attorneys in supporting transformative grassroots advocacy.

 Students meet weekly with the professor to reflect upon and discuss their substantive work, lawyering styles, and professional goals.